vtex-apps/wordpress/docs/README.md

 `store.blog-home`: The "homepage" of your blog.
 This can also be extended (i.e. `store.blog-home#custom`) to create additional custom blog pages, if needed.

-`store.blog-category`: A listing of blog posts belonging to a particular category, derived from a category ID in the page route.
+`store.blog-category`: A listing of blog posts belonging to a particular category, derived from a category slug in the page route.

-`store.blog-post`: A detail view of a single blog post, derived from a post ID in the page route.
+`store.blog-post`: A detail view of a single blog post, derived from a post slug in the page route.

-`store.blog-search-result`: A listing of blog posts matching a search query, derived from search terms in the page route.
+`store.blog-search-result`: A listing of blog posts matching a search query, derived from a search term in the page route.

 Each of the above pages needs a route declared in your `store-theme`'s `store/routes.json`.
 These are the recommended routes to use: